Colorado Springs Divorce Lawyer

 How Much Does a Divorce Lawyer Cost in Colorado?

-The cost associated with your divorce includes the cost of filing your divorce petition, which is $230, along with your attorney’s fees.
-Any other motions or petitions you file during your divorce will cost extra.
+In Colorado Springs, the cost associated with your divorce includes the cost of filing your petition, which is $230, along with your attorney’s fees.
+Any other motions or petitions you file during this process will cost extra.
 Most attorneys will charge an hourly fee.
 The more you and your spouse can agree on things, the less your cost will end up being.
 If you fight over tiny details, your legal costs will increase.

 There are many elements to think about when contemplating a divorce.
 Alimony (spousal maintenance), child support, custody, and more are crucial issues that go along with a divorce proceeding.
-In addition to these factors, the division of your property is likely to be a contested issue in a divorce.
-Colorado defines property that belongs to just one spouse, or “separate property,” as the following:
+In addition to these factors, the division of your property is likely to be a contested issue.
+State law defines property that belongs to just one spouse, or “separate property,” as the following:

 - Property one spouse acquired before marriage.